 The CopterControl & CC3D boards are an all-in-one stabilization hardware which runs the OpenPilot firmware.
 It can fly any airframe from fixed wing to an octocopter and is configured and monitored using the OpenPilot Ground Control Station

 (GCS) software.
-The retail CC3D board comes with everything pictured above, 3D printable cases
+The retail CC3D board comes with everything pictured above

 In 2012 the Original CopterControl boards were discontinued due to lack of available gyro sensors, The board was slightly revised and released with a new gyro sensor that is less effected by temperature changes.
 The new revision is called CC3D, other than the single sensor it is identical to the original CopterControl.
 Both CopterControl & CC3D boards are 100% compatible when updated to the v3 bootloader